vcwebio/conteco.external.confluent-cc/README.md

 # `external.confluent-cc` - ContEco

-Confluent Kafka image with ContEco external prerequisites installed.
+Confluent Control Center image with ContEco external prerequisites installed.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Installed External Prerequisites